open-AIMS/ADRIA.jl/ADRIA/docs/src/concepts/cots_package_extraction.md

 # COTS Package Extraction Plan

-This document defines the migration path from the current ADRIA-owned COTS submodel to a separate `CotsBlox.jl` package, plus a separate reproducible calibration-study repository.
+This document defines the migration path from the current ADRIA-owned COTS submodel to a separate `COTSMod.jl` package, plus a separate reproducible calibration-study repository.

 ## Goals